This post was originally published on Sept. 20, 2016, and was updated on Aug. 12, 2019.

 You’ll get a screen that pops up, just like below.
 Add your site to the right side of the area, and click Continue.

 3. Verify your website

 You can do this by using the HTML tag method.
 Copy the code into a plain text editor.
 Then copy only the long sequence of letters of numbers.

 That code will go into your Yoast SEO General settings, under the Webmaster tab, in your WordPress admin.

 Once you’ve added the code, and saved it, you can go back to your Google Search Console tab to click on the Verify button.

 Note: If adding the code to Yoast SEO doesn’t work, which does happen for some people, you can also use the Headers and Footers plugin so you don’t have to mess with opening up your theme.
+Some themes also include an option that will allow you to add code snippets to the header area.
 Simply copy the whole line under the HTML tag method, and paste it into the header script area.